 Remuneration to senior executives covered by the remuneration rules for credit market companies

 For senior executives covered by the remuneration rules for credit market companies, special remuneration rules apply pursuant to laws and regulations issued by the Swedish Financial Supervisory Authority.
-The remuneration rules will become applicable in relation to the parent company Qliro Group AB (publ) when Qliro Group AB (publ) forms a so called consolidated situation with its subsidiary Qliro AB.
-The boards of Qliro Group AB (publ) and Qliro AB have established a remuneration policy that covers all employees in each respective company and, on the one hand, is compatible with and promotes sound and efficient risk management and, on the other hand, counteracts excessive risk taking.
+The boards of Qliro Group AB (publ) and QFS have established a remuneration policy that covers all employees in each respective company (including the CEO and the CFO in the parent company Qliro Group AB (publ)) and, on the one hand, is compatible with and promotes sound and efficient risk management and, on the other hand, counteracts excessive risk taking.
 In addition to the guidelines set out above, the following guidelines will mainly be applied in relation to remuneration for senior executives covered by the remuneration rules:

-• Qliro Group AB (publ) and Qliro AB will conduct an analysis annually to identify employees whose duties have a significant impact on the company’s risk profile based on a number of different criteria.
+• Qliro Group AB (publ) and QFS will conduct an analysis annually to identify employees whose duties have a significant impact on the company’s risk profile based on a number of different criteria.

 • The performance assessment shall, in case of variable remuneration, be set in a multi-year framework in order to ensure that the assessment process is based on long-term, sustainable results and that the underlying business cycle and business risks are taken into account when paying performance based remuneration.